espressif/esp-usb/host/class/cdc/usb_host_cdc_acm/test_app/README.md

 one acting as host running CDC-ACM host driver and another CDC-ACM device driver (tinyusb).

 This test expects that TinyUSB dual CDC device with VID = 0x303A and PID = 0x4002 is connected to the USB host.

+## Selecting the USB Component

+To manually select which USB Component shall be used to build this test application, please refer to the following documentation page: [Manual USB component selection](../../../../../docs/host/usb_host_lib/usb_component_manual_selection.md).